19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 Foreign exchange

-11.—(1) Subject to this paragraph, where any sum relevant for determining value is expressed in a currency other than Singapore currency, it is to be converted into Singapore currency at the selling rate of exchange prevailing in Singapore at the time when the supply takes place or in the case of the import of goods at the rate of exchange determined by the Director-General of Customs at the time applicable under the Customs Act (Cap.
-70) for the calculation of customs or excise duties and valuation.
+11.—(1) Subject to this paragraph, where any sum relevant for determining value is expressed in a currency other than Singapore currency, it is to be converted into Singapore currency at the selling rate of exchange prevailing in Singapore at the time when the supply takes place.

+[20/2010 wef 01/01/2011]

 [4/2003]